Karten Associates

 Blend process and content so as to build cooperation and teamwork.

-Provide examples of what has worked and what hasn’t in other organizations.
+Provide examples of what has and hasn’t worked in other organizations.

 Include action-oriented guidelines that you can put to use immediately.